Document issued on: November 29, 2000

 This document is intended to provide guidance.
 It represents the Agency’s current thinking on the above.
 It does not create or confer any rights for or on any person and does not operate to bind FDA or the public.
 An alternative approach may be used if such approach satisfies the requirements of the applicable statute, regulations, or both.

-This guidance document describes a means by which cardiopulmonary bypass arterial line blood filter devices may comply with the requirement of special controls for class II devices.
-Designation of this guidance document as a special control means that manufacturers attempting to establish that their device is substantially equivalent to a predicate cardiopulmonary bypass arterial line blood filter device should demonstrate that the proposed device complies with either the specific recommendations of this guidance or some alternate control that provides equivalent assurances of safety and effectiveness.
+This guidance document describes a means by which cardiopulmonary bypass defoamer devices may comply with the requirement of special controls for class II devices.
+Designation of this guidance document as a special control means that manufacturers attempting to establish that their device is substantially equivalent to a predicate cardiopulmonary bypass defoamer device should demonstrate that the proposed device complies with either the specific recommendations of this guidance or some alternate control that provides equivalent assurances of safety and effectiveness.

 This guidance document has been developed as a special control to support a change in classification from class III to class II.
 It identifies relevant material on preclinical studies and labeling to include in a 510(k) premarket notification application.
-We intend for it be used in conjunction with the FDA guidance documents listed below.
-These are also special controls.
+We intend it be used in conjunction with other identified special controls, Use of International Standard ISO-10993, Biological Evaluation of Medical Devices Part 1: Evaluation and Testing, dated May 1, 1995, and 510(k) Sterility Review Guidance.
 All FDA requirements regarding premarket notification submissions are not repeated in this document.

 The Least Burdensome Approach: